 b.
 The Style (names of both parties) of the case.

 c.
 What the hearing is for (the motion being heard).

 d.
 The amount of time needed for the hearing.

 e.
-If there are any time restrictions or deadlines for the hearing, please inform the JA when you call.
+If there are any time restrictions or deadlines for the hearing, please inform the JA.

 3. If dates are needed to coordinate with the other side, the JA will provide you with dates and times.
-Please keep in mind that these dates and times are NOT held for you, so you must call the JA back to actually have her put it on the Judge’s calendar.
+Please keep in mind that these dates and times are NOT held for you, so you must contact the JA to actually have it put onto the Judge’s calendar.